lambdista/try/README.md

 Which version do you like more? :-)

 ### Integer division ###
-For example, `Try` can be used to perform division on a user-defined input, without the need to do explicit exception-handling in all of the places that an exception might occur:
+As another example, `Try` can be used to perform division on a user-defined input, without the need to do explicit exception-handling in all of the places that an exception might occur:

 ```java